-The Board of Education will embark on the budget process through a transparent, inclusive and accountable process that engages the community for input.
+The Board of Education will embark on the budget process through a transparent, inclusive, and accountable process that engages the community for input.

-- The first step of the strategy is to identify potential cost pressures as well as areas of possible financial surplus/deficit.
-For the 2020-2021 year, the Board is committed to continuing to deliver a stable and sustainable budget and is that more difficult this year with funding uncertainty from the Funding Review. - The Board is consulting with stakeholders on how it can use available resources to continue to foster a high achieving and sustainable organization for many years to come. - The preliminary budget process allows stakeholders to comment and provide suggestions so that the Board can consider these prior to finalizing the budget. - The Public then will have the opportunity to reflect on the proposed draft budget during the April budget deliberations.
+- The first step of this strategy is to identify potential cost pressures and areas of possible budget and related expenditure misalignment. - Consider the ramifications of COVID-19 on current and future years and the ending of Federal and Provincial supplemental funding used to offset the current year financial impact of the pandemic. - Factor in the potential impact of changes to the Funding Model in Phase two of the implementation process. - Consult with stakeholders on how the Board can use or realign available resources to continue to foster a high achieving and sustainable organization for many years to come. - Engage with Stakeholders during the initial stages of budget development to encourage comments and suggestions so that the Board can consider these prior to the finalization of the draft budget. - Provide the Public an opportunity to reflect and offer feedback on the proposed draft budget during the April budget deliberations.